 Learn Poker Rules

-Before you want to learn how to play an optimal poker strategy for Texas Hold’em and other poker variants you’d already want to know the basic rules of each of the commonly played poker games today.
+However before you want to learn how to play an optimal poker strategy you’d already want to know the basic rules of each game.

 Texas Hold’em is a poker variant in which players are each dealt two cards, and then all players share five community cards placed at the center of the table, three cards on the flop, and one card per round for the turn and river, face up on the table.
 It uses a deck of fifty-two.